-The Cal Grant B program is for students from low-income families who meet all CalGrant eligibility requirements.
+The Cal Grant B program is for students from low-income families who meet all Cal Grant eligibility requirements.
 The Cal Grant C program helps meet vocational training program costs for students from low and middle-income families.
 Selection is based on grades, vocational interests, and aptitude.
 Cal Grant C is not available to students who are pursuing a standard four-year college program.
-The deadline for all Cal Grant applications is March 2 for considered eligibility for the following academic year.
-Please be aware that a GPA verification form and a FAFSA must be completed prior to March 2 or September 2 to be considered for the Cal Grant programs.
-March 2 for considered eligibility for the following academic year.
+The deadline for all Cal Grant applications is March 2 and September 2 for considered eligibility for the following academic year.
+Please be aware that a GPA verification form and a FAFSA must be completed prior to March 2 and or September 2 to be considered for the Cal Grant programs.